oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 Authorization Servers SHOULD follow the OAuth 2.0 Security Best Current Practice {{I-D.ietf-oauth-security-topics}} for client authentication.

 ## Sender Constraining Tokens
-Access and refresh tokens SHOULD be sender constrained using mechanisms such as OAuth Demonstration of Proof of Possession (DPoP) {{RFC9449}} or Mutual TLS for OAuth 2.0 {{RFC8705}} to minimise the risks of token theft and replay.
+Access tokens SHOULD be sender constrained using mechanisms such as OAuth Demonstration of Proof of Possession (DPoP) {{RFC9449}} or Mutual TLS for OAuth 2.0 {{RFC8705}} to minimise the risks of token theft and replay.

 # Use cases